ThanakornJP/BibleStudy/prophecy.bethel.md

 ---

-# 4. How to judge & evaluage prophetic words
+# 4. How to judge & evaluage prophetic words {#evaluate-prophetic-words}

 `1the5:19-21`, do not despise prophetic utterance but **examine everything** carefully and hold fast to what is good